 When it comes to using non-latex condoms correctly, there are a few important steps to follow to ensure their effectiveness in preventing both pregnancy and sexually transmitted infections.
 Firstly, it's crucial to carefully check the expiration date of the condom before use.
 Using an expired condom can significantly reduce its strength and reliability during sexual activity.
 Always store the condoms in a cool, dry place away from direct sunlight to maintain their quality for when you need them.

-n-latex condom during sexual activity can help reduce the risk of contracting STIs along with preventing unintended pregnancies.
+Yes, non-latex condoms are essential for preventing the transmission of sexually transmitted infections (STIs) just like latex condoms.
+Using a non-latex condom during sexual activity can help reduce the risk of contracting STIs along with preventing unintended pregnancies.

 Yes, non-latex condoms can be used alongside other forms of contraception, such as hormonal methods, for added protection against pregnancy and STIs.
 Combining different methods can enhance overall effectiveness in preventing unwanted outcomes.